-Cybersecurity, electrical engineering, cancer therapies, climate change, early childhood intervention—whatever your career path, the University of Massachusetts Boston has a research opportunity to match.
+Cybersecurity, electrical engineering, cancer therapies, climate change, early childhood intervention — whatever your career path, UMass Boston has a research opportunity to match.

 As one of the top public universities in the US, UMass Boston is known for its commitment to research and innovation in engineering, life sciences, education, finance, and technology.

 In 2019, UMass Boston was awarded $62 million in research funding, as part of the school system’s total $684 million, across 50 research centers, programs, and consortiums.
 Private company and industry investments are close to $1 billion.
 As the number-three most diverse university in the US (USA Today, 2020), the oceanfront university is also an ideal community for international students who want to study in the USA and make lasting friendships with a global cohort.

 Maybe you or one of those new best friends will become a household name, like the UMass Boston alumni who have launched famous brands you know and use regularly, including Twitter co-founder Biz Stone, KAYAK co-founder Paul English, fashion designer Joseph Abboud, and Ultimate Fighting Championship president Dana White.
 Other highly lauded UMass Boston graduates include Nobel Prize in Chemistry winner Roderick MacKinnon, former Environmental Protection Agency executive Gina McCarthy, and Nova Spivack, an early web entrepreneur and venture capitalist.

 At UMass Boston, undergraduate and graduate students are strongly encouraged to contribute to the university’s growing body of research.
 In 2020 alone, student-led research has looked at PTSD, anxiety, traffic fatalities, and (not kidding) K-POP.